 Best home insurance companies in Maryland

 Everyone’s insurance needs are different.
-When choosing our top picks for the state, we looked first at those that are writing the most policies in the state: they’re the ones with the most knowledgeable reps and general experience in dealing with Maryland weather conditions and other factors that play into policy costs.
+When evaluating the top providers in the state (by market share), Bankrate looked first at providers writing the most policies in the state and those familiar with local Maryland weather conditions and other factors that play into policy costs.

-We also looked at the rankings of reputable consumer agencies like J.D.
+We also evaluated the rankings of reputable consumer agencies like J.D.
 Power, AM Best and Consumer Reports.
 These companies use real-world data from policyholders to rank customer satisfaction with the companies and their pricing.

 - Allstate: Allstate makes the user experience its top priority—file a claim online, download the easy-to-use app or take advantage of a website packed with information.
 On top of this, it offers claim-free rewards and a claim rateguard.